mongodb-developer/spring-data-atlas-search-demo/README.md

 6. Run the application (com.mongodb.demo.AtlasSpringApplication)
 7. You can now access the application at http://localhost:8080.
 You can import `postman_collection.json` for some example requests.

+## Note on the mock data
+Any resemblance to real persons or companies is purely coincidental.
+The data was generated using the FakerJS library and is not real.